andrewlinzie/terraform-ansible-infra-automation/README.md

 ## Notes

 - Security group allows SSH (22) from `allow_ssh_cidr` and HTTP (80) from `allow_http_cidr`.
-- For testing, allow_ssh_cidr may be 0.0.0.0/0.
+- For testing, SSH may be set to `0.0.0.0/0`.
-  - ⚠️ Best practice: restrict to your own IP before sharing:
+  ⚠️ For submission, it has been restricted to my home IP (`xxx.xxx.xxx.xxx/32`).

   ```
   curl ifconfig.me   # get your public IP